syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/print.md

 By customizing margins, papers, and layouts, the layout of the document will be changed in document editor.
 To modify these options during print operation, serialize the document as SFDT using the `serialize` method in document editor instance and open the SFDT data in another instance of document editor in separate window.

-The following example shows how to customize layout options only for printing.

 {% if page.publishingplatform == "aspnet-core" %}